Fresh Scottish seafood …

 Finlay realised his dream when he converted his bait shed on Fort William’s Town Pier into the stunning red-roofed restaurant.
 The building itself has a long history, including its use as a lookout point during WWII.
 Today the restaurant is renowned for its quality, style and attention to detail.

 Crannog Restaurant is open 7 days a week.
-Lunches are served from 12pm until 2.30pm and evening meals from 6pm to 9pm.
+Lunches are served from 12pm until 2.30pm and evening meals from 6pm.